MariaTonova/MariaTonova/README.md

 ### 🚀 About Me

 ☁️ Experienced Systems &amp; Cloud Engineer passionate about designing reliable, secure and innovative technology solutions.
-🎓 MEng Computer Science (Distinction) with a strong background in software engineering, automation and problem solving.
+🎓 MEng Computer Science (Distinction) with a strong background in automation and problem solving.
 🌸 Passionate about Cloud Computing, DevOps, Infrastructure as Code, Kubernetes and modern cloud-native platforms.
 🚀 Working with Azure, Docker, Terraform, Git, CI/CD, Python and Linux.
 ✨ I believe technology is a blend of curiosity, creativity and engineering excellence.